.newclass::before { content:""; display:block; height:100px; /* fixed header height*/ margin:-100px 0 0; /* negative fixed header height */ }

 Citation starts

-The thing we appreciate most about R++ analysis software is having a team that is very attentive to our requests.
+The best thing about R++ is having a team that genuinely listens to our needs

 Citation ends